Fine-Grained Modeling of Narrative Context: A Coherence Perspective via Retrospective Questions: : Narrative Cognition Graph

-\tt \item List concrete parts in $v_i$ that contribute as the preceding background or cause for specific events or situations mentioned in $v_j$, along with brief explanations. \item Convert each listed connection to a question, such that it asks about the cause or background upon $v_j$ and can be clarified by the corresponding concrete part in $v_i$, helpful to comprehend their causal or temporal relations. \end{enumerate}
+\noindent2.\;\;Convert each above listed connection to a question, such that it asks about the cause or background upon $v_j$ and can be clarified by the corresponding concrete part in $v_i$, helpful to comprehend their causal or temporal relations. \end{leftbarquote}

-\paragraph{Question Filtering} Our pilot study suggests that the above two-turn QG could yield higher-quality questions than rudimentary generation, especially reducing self-answerable questions.
-However, it is still inevitable to produce noisy questions of the two identified error types.
-In light of remaining noises, we propose a second stage to filter noisy questions through back verification, akin to the concept of back translation \cite{sennrich-etal-2016-improving}:
+The designed two-turn QG scheme yields higher-quality questions than the rudimentary generation, mainly alleviating the self-answerable problem.
+However, noisy questions of the two identified error types still occur due to imperfect instruction following by LLMs.
+In light of these noises, we apply an optional second stage to filter out noisy questions through self verification.